z1z0v1c/pwdmngr/README.md

       * Save, edit, delete accounts
       * List of all user accounts

+User can choose whether he wants to use a generated password for creating and editing an account or to provide one.
+If the user tries to use a generated password that hasn't been generated yet, it will be notified and the changes won't be saved.
+Memory management is also handled in this situation.

 To generate a password, the user can choose several options:

       * Password length
-      * Type of characters (uppercase and lowercase letters, numbers and/or special characters) - at least one character type must be included
+      * Type of characters (uppercase and lowercase letters, numbers, and/or special characters) - at least one character type must be included

+If the user tries to edit an unexisting account it will be notified.
+If the user tries to delete an unexisting account it will fail silently.

-Account is used to store information about user accounts across the web.
+An account is used to store information about user accounts across the web.
 Contains:

       * Site name
       * Username
       * Password

+After the application is started, valgrind-out.txt will be created, and after closing the application the memory information will be available.

 ## Files

 The application includes the following source files and their corresponding header files:

-      * main.c - contains main method that provides option selection
+      * main.c - contains the main function that handles database connection and provides option selection for register/login and account manipulation.
-      * application.c - handles selected options
+      * application.c and application.h - contain functions for handling selected options
-      * database.c - database manipulation
+      * database.c and database.h - contain functions for the database manipulation
-      * helper.c - helper functions mainly for getting user input
+      * helper.c and helper.h - contain helper functions for getting user input, freeing memory, and hashing a password
-      * user.c - user information
+      * user.c and user.h - contains user information data
-      * account.c - account information
+      * account.c and account.c - account information

 It also includes the database.sql file for creating the database and the Makefile for compilation.